jethroGIT/jethrogit.github.io/_posts/data-science-1/2021-02-23-Fisher_Information.md

 	J(\theta) = - \text{E}\left( \frac{d^2 \log \Pr(y \mid \theta)}{d\theta^2} \, \middle| \, \theta \right). \tag{2}\label{eq:end-point}
 \end{equation}$$

 The idea of this derivation comes from a [**lecture note by John Duchi from Stanford Statistics class**](https://web.stanford.edu/class/stats311/Lectures/lec-09.pdf).
-The difference between this post and the lecture note is that the lecture note deals with _multi-variables_ which employs second derivatives for multi-values ([_Hessian matrix_](https://en.wikipedia.org/wiki/Hessian_matrix)); on the other hand, this post deals with a single variable and employs a second derivative for one value.
+The difference between this post and the lecture note is that the lecture note deals with _multi-variables_ which employs second derivatives for multi-values ([_Hessian matrix_](https://en.wikipedia.org/wiki/Hessian_matrix)); on the other hand, this post deals with a single variable and employs a second derivative for just one value.

 Let's start with computing
 $$\begin{equation}